-My favorite fiction book is Infinite Jest, and my favorite nonfiction book is probably Learn You a Haskell for Great Good! because it set me down a path to a lot more learning about topics I find super interesting.
+My favorite book is probably Learn You a Haskell for Great Good! because it set me down a path to a lot more learning about topics I find super interesting.
 My most treasured book from my childhood is 1000 Play Thinks.

 I enjoy making music.
 I usually make electronic stuff.
 I learned the basics of how to play piano in third grade, and my skills have slowly improved since then.

 I also like the flip side of that—dancing, music festivals, concerts, or just listening to stuff while I work.
 I have a playlist cycle four years in the making, aptly named Dance to This, Dance to That, Dance to These, and Dance to Those.
 I think it’s cool to see how my taste has changed over time.

 I’ve been to all 48 continental United States.
 I’ve seen several parts of Canada.
 I’ve been to the following European and Asian cities: Athens, Barcelona, Beijing, Florence, Hong Kong, Lisbon, London, Madrid, Paris, and Rome.
 I’d like to see more of the world!

 My favorite programming language is probably Haskell, but for quick stuff I’ll usually reach for Python since that’s what I’m fastest in.